LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/docker/index.md

 docker service logs amplia_app
 ```

+## Volumes

+The compose file `amplia-mssql.yml` defines two volumes: **sql** and **files**, which if left unchanged will probably be created
+automatically with the names **amplia_sql** and **amplia_files**.
+These volumes contain all data needed to recreate the Amplia
+stack.
+Feel free to alter these volumes according to your infrastructure, for instance mapping them to folders on the host.

+> [!NOTE]
+> If on a production environment, make sure you take the necessary steps to backup these volumes!

 ## External database

-The compose file *amplia-mssql.yml* defines a stack containing a service for the database (Microsoft SQL Server Express edition).
+The compose file *amplia-mssql.yml* includes a service for the database (Microsoft SQL Server Express edition).
 If you prefer to run the database out of the stack, use the compose file *amplia-extdb.yml* instead:

 ```sh